-If you’re in the mood for something sweet, start your day off at La Cantina de San Angel with Churros with chocolate hazelnut spread.
-For something salty, cross the walkway to Choza de Margarita for Esquites, or Mexican street corn, or Fresh Guacamole topped with mango and pumpkin seeds.
+If you’re in the mood for something sweet, start your day off at La Cantina de San Angel with Churros with chocolate sauce.
+For something salty, cross the walkway to Choza de Margarita for a Barbacoa Beef Empanada, Chicken Tostada or Pulled Pork Tacos.
 Continue on to Kringla Bakeri Og Kafe in Norway for some Norwegian treats.
-The School Bread, a sweet roll stuffed with custard and crowned in coconut, is a favorite, as is the Troll Horn, puff pastry filled with an orange marmalade cream.
+The School Bread, a sweet roll stuffed with custard and crowned in coconut, is a favorite, as is the Norwegian Kringla, a pretzel-shaped pastry topped with chocolate or almonds.

 France is the next stop in our snack-filled adventure around the world.
 Picking something to try here is difficult – there’s just so much to choose from!
 Craving ice cream?
 Stop into L’Artisan des Glaces for a Macaron Ice Cream Sandwich or a Croque Glacé, a scoop of your choice of ice cream and a sauce pressed warmly into a brioche bun.
 If you’ve got a hankering for something savory, you won’t want to miss the Jambon Beurre from Les Halles Boulangerie-Patisserie, a classic ham and cheese sandwich on a baguette.